Knole: Ownership, care and uses

-The house is cared for and opened by the National Trust, which has owned the house since it was donated by The 4th Baron Sackville in 1947; however, the Trust owns only the house and an adjoining modest park – overall 52 acres.
+The house is cared for and opened by the National Trust, which has owned the house since it was donated by Charles Sackville-West, 4th Baron Sackville in 1947; however, the Trust owns only the house and an adjoining modest park – overall 52 acres.
 Much of the house is lived in by the Sackville-Wests: the Sackville family or the family trust own the remainder of the deer park but permit commercialised access and certain charitable and sporting community events.

 There is an oft repeated myth that Knole is a calendar house, which had 365 rooms, 52 staircases, 12 entrances and seven courtyards.
-P. G. Wodehouse, in chapter 14 of his 1953 work Bring On the Girls!, makes it 365 rooms, 52 staircases, 12 courtyards, and 20 bathrooms – including one that is haunted.
 While the number of rooms is approximately correct, the number of staircases has been reduced by internal renovations and changes.
-Traditionally, there have been sevens spaces called courts – Green Court, Stable Court, Stone Court, Water Court, Queen's Court, Pheasant Court and Men's Court.
+Traditionally, there have been seven spaces called courts – Green Court, Stable Court, Stone Court, Water Court, Queen's Court, Pheasant Court and Men's Court.
 This definition is somewhat loose, with additional courtyards such as Brewhouse Yard and Carpenters Yard not included.